alb3rtov/lid-screen-suspender/README.md

 # Video Port Screen Suspender
-This script allows you to setup you laptop as a computer desktop closing the lid without suspend the PC while a video cable is connected to a external monitor.
+This script allows you to setup you laptop as a computer desktop closing the lid without suspend the PC while a video cable is connected to a external monitor/s.
 If video cable is unplugged, then close the lid will suspend the laptop.

 ## Requeriments
 ### Linux